The 7 Best Benchtop Planers of 2025, Tested and Reviewed

 Price: ~$400 | Width: 12-1/2″ | Motor: 15 amp

-• Solid build quality with proven track record
+• Solid build quality with a track record measured in millions of satisfied owners

-Verdict: For most woodworkers, this offers everything needed at a reasonable price.
+Verdict: For most woodworkers starting out or running a budget shop, this offers everything needed at a price that doesn’t hurt.

 4. Craftsman CMEW320 — Best Budget Option